google/aistreamer/ingestion/documentation/file.md

-AIStreamer Ingestion - File Streaming
+AIStreamer Ingestion - File/Data Streaming
 ===================================

 [Google Cloud Video Intelligence Streaming API](https://cloud.google.com/video-intelligence/alpha/docs/streaming) allows customers to stream a video file to Google Streaming API server and receives analytics results in real time.
+It also allows customers to divide a video file into multiple data chunks, and stream each data chunk individually.

 # Supported video codecs